selvaklnc/wmao/src/content/posts/advertising-bars.md

 This is a clever trick for savvy marketers:

 *   You find a useful blog post or article that answers a common question in your niche
-*   You share the article using a LeadsLeap Tracked Link, but with your Ad Bar on top
+*   You share the article using a <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> Tracked Link, but with your Ad Bar on top
 *   Your audience sees valuable content plus your offer at the same time

 So you're building trust by sharing helpful info, and also **generating leads** from someone else's content.